shutech2001/DOLCE/README.md

 ## Contact

-If you have any question, please feel free to contact: tamano.s@jihs.go.jp
+If you have any question, please feel free to contact: tamano-shu212@g.ecc.u-tokyo.ac.jp